lesniakbj/Vizu-80/README.md

 PURPOSE OF PROJECT:

-	- To visually teach students the internal workings of a simple CPU, allowing them to step through each part of the instruction pipline.
+	- To teach students the internal workings of a simple CPU, visually stepping through the instruction pipline.

 VERSION: